pupilfirst/wd201-scripts/databases/creating-sequelize-models/README.md

   .catch((err) => console.error(err));
 ```

-You can execute the following command to count the number of to-dos.
+You can execute the following command to count the number of todos.

 ```sh
 node countTodos.js